trinhdoduyhungss/simplestlearn.github.io/docs/lessons/lesson2.md

 Hey again, future tech genius!

-Last time, we learned what AI is and built our very first (and very simple) machine learning model to predict pizza lovers.
+Last time, we learned what AI is and how it's all related.
 But it turns out, "learning" can mean a few different things for a computer.

 Think of it like ice cream.
 You might have chocolate, vanilla, and strawberry.
-They're all ice cream, but they're different flavors.
+They're all ice cream, but they're different flavors with different recipes.
 Machine learning is the same!
 There are three main "flavors," or types, of machine learning.
 Let's grab a spoon and dig in!

 ---